vaishnavimecit/StudentRepository_SSW810/README.md

 ## Iteration 2:

-### 1. Add the new functionality to compute the student's GPA
+1. Add the new functionality to compute the student's GPA

-### 2. Add new functionality to read the majors file and calculate the remaining required and elective classes for each student
+2. Add new functionality to read the majors file and calculate the remaining required and elective classes for each student

-### 3. Add a new Majors prettytable
+3. Add a new Majors prettytable

-### 4. Update the Student prettytable to include the student's GPA and remaining classes and electives for each student
+4. Update the Student prettytable to include the student's GPA and remaining classes and electives for each student

-### 5. Implement automated tests to verify that the data in the prettytables matches the data from the input data files.
+5. Implement automated tests to verify that the data in the prettytables matches the data from the input data files.

+## Iteration 3
+1. Create a new SQLite database
+2. Import input files into your database
+3. Use DataGrip to open your new SQLite database and import the four files into your database as separate tables.
+4. Run queries to answer the following questions.
+Submit screen dumps of DataGRIP to show your query and results for each of the following queries:
+What is the name of the student with CWID='10115'   (NOTE: if you don't find any matching records then verify that the CWID has type TEXT in all four tables.
+Integers don't match strings in SQL or Python.)
+What is the total number of students by major?
+Hint:  you'll need count(*) and 'group by'.
+See the slide on "Aggregate functions and GROUP BY".
+What is the most frequent grade for SSW 810 across all students?
+Display the name and cwid of each student along with the total number of courses taken by the student.
+Hint: You'll need to join the students and grades tables on StudentCWID and CWID.
+Display each student's name,  CWID, course, grade, and the instructor's name  for all students and grades.
+The result should be sorted by the student's name.
+Hint: You'll need to join the grades and students tables on StudentCWID and CWID and join the instructors table using the instructor's CWID.
+E.g. Bezos, J, CWID 10115, earned an 'A' in SSW 810 taught by Rowland.
+5. Create a new branch in your GitHub repository for HW11 from your HW10 assignment and add the following new features to your code:
+Update your code to use the new data files that use '\t' to separate the fields and each file has a header record Add a new student_grades_table_db(self, db_path) method to your Repository class to create a new student grades PrettyTable that retrieves the data for the table from the database you created above using 'db_path' to specify the path of your SQLite database file.
+Use Python calls to execute the student grades summary query you defined above and use the data from executing the query to generate and display a student grades PrettyTable with the results.
+Add a new automated test to verify that the data retrieved from the database matches the expected rows.
+6. Add your database file to your GitHub repository.